BDB-Studios/PixelMappingDj/README.md

 Similar software (Madrix, Resolume Arena to name a few) usually costs lots of money, it needs particular platform to run on and it is proprietary, which can become a problem when you have custom lights that does not fit in the predefined fixture pattern.

 # Support
-I am **offering custom paid support** and modifications to software to suit your needs if you do not want to do it yourself - send me email at
+I am **offering custom paid support** (please note I can not provide support or reply any question without agreed payment plan first) and modifications to software to suit your needs - send me email at

 [![contact](linkme.gif)](http://trackmeifyoucan.com/index_v3.html "email")